Is a Gestational Carrier Right for You?

 A GC is generally compensated for the time and effort involved in fulfilling this role.
 Compensation to the GC should be agreed upon before any treatment begins.
 The amount of compensation can be prorated based on the procedures performed.
 The compensation agreement should be documented in the contract between the carrier and the intended parents.

 Get more information on whether or not a gestational carrier is the best option for growing your family.
-Call 1 203.373.1200 or 1 855.CFABABY (Toll Free) to schedule an appointment with us.
+Call 1 203.373.1200 to schedule an appointment with our Connecticut fertility specialists.
 We look forward to hearing from you.